 It was a genuine — and mutually beneficial — customer support experience.
 Karma united my needs (to charge my device) with its needs (my using the hotspot) to be useful and enhance my experience.

 Literally, where are your customers physically going to be when they open your emails?
 Commuting on the subway?
 Standing in front of an ATM?
 At home?

 Bank of America gives you the choice of a paper or email receipt at the ATM.
-If you choose email, though, it sends a barely legible (on a phone, at least) email receipt.
-If you’re going to send an email to users when you know they’re not home, that email should be optimized for mobile.
+If you choose to email, though, it sends a barely legible (on a phone, at least) email receipt.
+If you're going to send an email to users when you know they're not home, that email should be optimized for mobile.

 You need to understand users' histories with your company and any expectations they might have from your email marketing program.
 Are your users new sign-ups from social media, are they long-term customers who make frequent purchases or did they meet you at a trade show?
 Each of those experiences can give you clues about what your users expect from your marketing and how you can tailor it to meet their needs.

 People have different expectations for different devices.
-People checking emails on their phones probably don’t have as much time to follow through with a registration as if they were using their desktops.
+People checking emails on their phones probably don't have as much time to follow through with registration as if they were using their desktops.